mrh929/magisk-wifiadb/README.md

 **Configuring WiFiADB to start on boot :**

-Download the latest release of the module.
+- Download the latest release of the module.

-Install it manually using the Magisk Manager App
+- Install it manually using the Magisk Manager App

-Reboot Device.
+- Reboot Device.

-Enable WiFiADB module in magisk, If its not already enabled after reboot.
+- Enable WiFiADB module in magisk, If its not already enabled after reboot.

-Reboot Device
+- Reboot Device

 **Toggling WiFiADB ON/OFF :**
 Open Magisk Manager App -> Modules

-turning the module switch to OFF will disable WiFiADB  (Device reboot not required)
+- turning the module switch to OFF will disable WiFiADB  (Device reboot not required)

-turning the module switch to ON will enable WiFiADB  (Device reboot not required)
+- turning the module switch to ON will enable WiFiADB  (Device reboot not required)

 Note : If you accidentally happen to reboot device when this module switch is turned OFF then WiFiADB will not be started on boot.
+STEPS

-### Configuration
+## Configuration

 You can configure module setting by creating a `config` file in `module root dir` (usually in `/data/adb/modules/magisk-wifiadb`).